S1R15H/blog-mcp-server/README.md

 # 🌟Blog RSS MCP Server

-A small FastMCP-based service exposing two tools for working with a blog RSS feed:

-# Blog RSS MCP Server

 A minimal Model Context Protocol (MCP) server that exposes tools for working with a blog’s RSS/Atom feed.
 It lists posts, fetches post content, returns recent posts, basic blog info, and can search post content on-demand.

 ## What’s in here